The Open University since 2006

 The Great British YearThe definitive portrait of the spectacular nature of the country over the course of one year.
 Read more: The Great British Year

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-This unit focuses on the substance of environmental responsibility – what matters.
-The question ‘What should constitute our prime focus of attention?’ can prompt different responses.
+This free course, Nature matters in conversation, focuses on the substance of environmental responsibility-what matters.
+The question 'What should constitute our prime focus of attention' can prompt different responses.
 We consider two points of contrast in differing focuses on what matters: 1 a distinction between nature and the environment 2 a distinction between nature/environment and related human interactions

 - identify and compare formal and less formal expressions of environmental responsibility.